GoogleCloudPlatform/magic-modules/tpgtools/README.md

 [this meta.yaml](https://github.com/GoogleCloudPlatform/magic-modules/blob/main/tpgtools/overrides/assuredworkloads/samples/workload/meta.yaml)
 file exists for the assured workloads resource.
 This file will merge with any tests.
-You can customize behavior of the tests and examples generated dcl samples data (injections, hiding, ect..).
+You can customize behavior of the tests and examples generated dcl samples data (injections, hiding, etc..).
 See
 [the section of the meta.yaml file](#the-metayaml-file) for a more detailed dive.